 So if you’re planning to visit Avila Beach in the busy summer months, plan to get there early to snag your parking spot or just bring some extra patience.

 Alright, now that we’ve got that out of the way, let’s get to the best things to do in Avila Beach!

 The Best Things to Do in Avila Beach, CA for a Half Day

 Go Kayaking or Paddle Boarding to Point San Luis Lighthouse

 Kayaking or Stand Up Paddle Boarding in San Luis Obispo Bay is a great way to start your day in Avila Beach.
 Rent your kayak or SUP from Avila Beach Paddlesports located on Harford Pier.

 Vince, the owner, will make sure you know exactly where to paddle so you can see the otters and safely make it to Point Luis Lighthouse.
 They’ll also advise you on whether a kayak or a SUP is better for the day based on the weather.

 I intended to use a SUP, but the wind had other ideas, so they swapped me out for a single kayak and I was on my way.

-After leaving the otters, you’ll paddle under Harford Pier and hug the coastline, to reduce wind interference, until you reach a beach with stairs.
+After leaving the otters, you’ll paddle under Harford Pier then hug the coastline until you reach a small beach with stairs leading up the the lighthouse.
 Pull your kayak or SUP onto shore, put on your sandals, and head up the stairs to check out the Point San Luis Lighthouse.

 Feel free to return to the beach and relax a bit.
 The only other people here are other kayakers and SUPers.
 There are also small beaches along the coast on the way back if you really want to indulge your inner introvert and practice social distancing like a pro!